Cosmo-Tech/azure-sample-webapp/doc/instanceVisualization.md

     - _Dataset.Reader_
     - _Scenario.Reader_
     - _Workspace.Reader_
+    - _Platform.Admin_ (only necessary if using Cosmo Tech API v2 or above)
   - confirm by clicking on “**Add permissions**”
 - you must now **ask an administrator to grant the permissions of your webapp**